phcode-dev/phoenix/docs/generatedApiDocs/features/TaskManager-API.md

     *   `options.onRetryClick` **[Function][5]?** Callback function triggered when the retry button is clicked.
     *   `options.onSelect` **[Function][5]?** Callback function triggered when the task is selected from the dropdown.
     *   `options.progressPercent` **[number][3]?** Initial progress percentage of the task.
+    *   `options.noSpinnerNotification` **[boolean][4]?** If set to true, will not show the task spinners for this task.
+        This can be used for silent background tasks where user attention is not needed.

 ### Examples